sahilsk/sahilsk.github.io/_posts/articles/2018-12-29-adoption-of-git-backed-workflow-gitops.markdown

   - `notification channels: [Emails][,Slack channels]`
   - `maintainer address`

 4. Copy same descriptors in all the branches.
-By looking at those descriptors one should be able to tell which environment has what version of a paritcular serivce running.
+By looking at those descriptors one should be able to tell which environment has what version of a paritcular service running.
 By looking at commits he should also be able to tell last deployments history.
 5. Use jenkins to write following generic parametrized pipelines
   - **Healthcheck pipeline**: Given set of parameters eg. service name, it goes and run health check for the service.
   - **Deploy Pipeline**: Given service with version and enviroment, it should go and deploy it.
   - **Smoke Test Pipeline**: Generic parametrized pipeline to run post deployment checks on a service specified
   - **Regression Test Pipeline**: Generic parametrized pipeline to run end-to-end tests for any service specificed in the run arguments.
-6. Now, with all the generic pipelines ready, you need to build a high-level pipeline that combine all these steps togethers.
+6. Now, with all the generic pipelines ready, you need to build a high-level pipeline that combine all these steps together.
 These will be our Release Pipelines.
 It should have a notification stage before and end of pipeline to notify stakeholders including JIRA.
   - **QA Release Pipeline**:  `Deploy Pipeline` + `Healthcheck Pipeline`
   - **Stage Release Pipeline**: `Deploy Pipeline` + `Healthcheck Pipeline` + `Regression Pipeline`
   - **Prod Release Pipeline**: `Deploy Pipeline` + `Healthcheck Pipeline` + `Smoke Test Pipeline`
-7. At this point you should be able to deploy your serivce using above release pipeline, passing parameters like serivce, version and environment to deploy any application in any envrionment.
+7. At this point you should be able to deploy your service using above release pipeline, passing parameters like service, version and environment to deploy any application in any envrionment.
 But only one flaw: It still require manual button press.
 Lets trigger these release pipeline using Git
 8. Git-Monitor Pipeline: This pipeline will track pushes in each of the branches and based on the diff using tools discussed above, will trigger any of the **Release Pipeline**.
 Be caseful for writing this pipeline.
 It should have following notable checks
   - Commit message must not contain any message like `skip deployment`.
 If it does, then you're not suppose to deploy this commit
   - Committer should be a whitelisted candidates